Modern Country Style - Interior Design Guide

 Decor & Accessories

-Decorative touches are chance to personalize and amplify the homey spirit of this style.
-Layered textiles—plaid pillows, hand-knit throws, or vintage quilts—contribute both warmth and history.
-Wall art leans toward botanical prints, black-and-white family photos, or landscapes in simple wooden frames.
-Accessories found in local markets or cherished heirlooms, such as enamel pitchers, ceramic jugs, and old books, find pride of place on shelves or mantels.
-Lighting casts a soft, inviting glow via lantern pendants, simple sconces, or classic table lamps with linen shades.
-Unexpected touches—like a bowl of fresh apples, hand-thrown pottery, or wildflowers picked from the garden—keep the space feeling lived-in and evolving.
-In this environment, every object tells a story, reflecting a life well-lived and an appreciation for craft, artistry, and small comforts.
+Decorative touches are another opportunity to express yourself and enhance the cozy spirit.
+Layered textiles such as plaid pillows, hand-knit throws and vintage quilts add warmth and history.
+Wall art tends to be botanical prints or black-and-white family photos in simple wooden frames.
+Accessories like enamel pitchers, ceramic jugs and old books can be found on shelves or mantels.
+Lighting casts a soft glow through elements like lantern-style pendants, simple wall sconces and traditional table lamps with linen shades.
+This could be a bowl of fresh apples, hand-thrown pottery, or wildflowers from the garden.
+Every object in the home tells a story, reflecting an appreciation for artistry and craftsmanship. -

 Architectural Features